aaronfinnila/javagame/README.md

 2D adventure game made in Java.
-First programming project, made with guidance of RyiSnow 2D game tutorial on YouTube.
+Made with guidance of RyiSnow 2D game tutorial on YouTube.
+Playable version available on awsy.itch.io/rilk